-- Receive a passing score on the Ethics Test based upon the Code of Professional Responsibility for Interpreters in the State Court System.
+- Achieve a passing score on the multiple choice Ethics and Legal Terminology test based in part on the Code of Professional Responsibility for Interpreters in the State Court System.

 Sign Language Interpreters must additionally be certified by the Registry of Interpreters for the Deaf (RID) or National Association for the Deaf (NAD) before being included on the statewide roster with one or more of the following certifications: CI and CT, CSC, NAD V, CDI or CDI-provisional.

 The first step toward joining the MN Court Interpreter Program is to achieve a passing score of 80% on part one of the multiple choice English proficiency test provided by the National Center for State Courts.

 Watch this website for announcement of dates and locations for the next English proficiency test opportunity.

 Interpreters who have passed the English proficiency test are welcome to attend our two-day Orientation Program for Court Interpreters, a mandatory step in joining the Minnesota Court Interpreter Roster.
 This orientation program provides Court Interpreters an introduction to the Minnesota Judicial system, describes the role of court interpreters, identifies common legal terms and teaches interpreters skill building techniques.

 Watch this website for announcement of the date of next class in the Spring of 2015.